 - When a user is locked: Accounts on lockout can either be unlocked automatically after a lockout time has passed, or manually by an administrator.

-- Required blocked users to reset passwords on unblock: You can choose to have users whose account has been unblocked to set a new password.
+- Required blocked users to reset passwords on unblock: You can choose to have genuine users whose account has been unblocked to set a new password.

 Once you’ve made your selections, click on the Save Changes button to activate the policy.